octospacc/sitoctt/en/blog/Archive/2022-05-07-Gli-Inaspettati-Vantaggi-della-Chiavetta-Linux.md

 ### 🏷️ Notes/References

-[^ Update 2022-08-13]: **Update 2022-08-13**: I imported this article from my old blog (<https://noblogo.org/loli-documentatrice/gli-inexpected-vantaggi- of the-linux-key>), to better preserve it and to test some things.
+**Update 2022-08-13**: I imported this article from my old blog (<https://noblogo.org/loli-documentatrice/gli-inexpected-vantaggi- of the-linux-key>), to better preserve it and to test some things.
 I took advantage of this to, in addition to improving the formatting, partially change the form of some sentences.
 The content remains practically the same.